 (Every 30 mins)

-An alternative would be to take the 15 minute bus journey over to the neighbouring resort of Pas de la Casa, due to its location on the French border Pas is well known for its large selection of shops specialising in duty free goods such as cigarettes, alcohol, perfumes and clothing.
+An alternative would be to take the 15 minute bus journey over to the neighbouring resort of Pas de la Casa, the bus number is L4 or L4B and there is a bus approximately every half an hour.
+Due to its location on the French border Pas is well known for its large selection of shops specialising in duty free goods such as cigarettes, alcohol, perfumes and clothing.
 Find out more about Pas de la Casa by clicking here.

 The currency of Andorra is the Euro.
 There are cash machines in the village where you can easily withdraw money, alternatively you can still exchange money at most hotel receptions, just watch out for the exchange rate in hotels though as they can be quite low.
 The closest banks can be found a 10-15 minute bus ride away in either Pas de la Casa or in Canillo, both towns are also reachable on your skis as the ski areas are linked.